ycpcs/cs330-fall2021/assign/homework2.md

   - What transport protocol(s) does DNS use: TCP, UDP, or Both?
   - What well-known port does DNS use?

+### Problem 7 (20)
+I used ftp to download a file.
+Use the following [ftp.pcapn](../schedule/files/ftp.pcapng) to answer the following:
+  - What is my IP address?
+  - What is the IP address of the FTP server?
+  - What credentials I used?
+Is FTP secured?
+  - FTP uses two TCP connections for communication.
+Two connections, hence two ports.
+The first port is the _command_ which utilizes the communication between the FTP server and the FTP client.
+The second one is the _data_ port where the file transfer runs.
+List the 2 ports, which one is the  _command_  and which one is the _data_?
+Provide an example of each.
+  - Name the file I downloaded?
+  - List the directory I found the file in?

 ### Submit

 Post your solutions in [Marmoset](https://cs.ycp.edu/marmoset) by the scheduled due date in the syllabus.